 - The potential to reach out to a wide audience (i.e. not just specialist interest groups

 The Dot Award: The prize will be awarded for a project idea which, in the judges’ opinion, shows promise and practicability.
 For the Dot Award we are looking for projects which aren’t necessarily technically complex but do create original and exciting literary work inspired by the affordances of the web, blogs, apps, social media etc. Chris Meade and if:book UK will liaise with the winner to support the project, which will be showcased at the 2017 New Media Writing Prize award ceremony (17th January 2018).

-The Gorkana Journalism Awards: The Gorkana Journalism Awards honour innovative stories based on factual material and featuring digital media.
-Interactive documentaries, multimedia features and serious games are all considered.
+The What's New in Publishing Journalism Award: The Journalism Award honours innovative stories based on factual material and featuring digital media.
+Interactive documentaries, multimedia features and gamified journalism are all considered.
 Entries must incorporate new media technologies and platforms.
-This is the first year that these prizes are being awarded.

 - innovative use of new media to create an engaging, satisfying fact-based narrative.